Ph.D. Student in Biostatistics

 University of Chicago

 Lauren Beard began working in the lab during her first year as an undergraduate at Penn.
 She continued to work with Ted for the next five years, including a year after graduation as a data analyst.
 Lauren worked on many projects including the ENIGMA consortium projects, and contributed as a co-author five of these publications.
 Lauren is now a Ph.D. student in Sociology at the University of Chicago.

 Robert earned a bachelor’s degree in Psychology at the University of Colorado Denver, where he graduated summa cum laude before joining the lab through the Post-Baccalaureate Research Education Program.
 Despite coming into the lab with limited technical abilities, he quickly learned to manage, process, and analyze the data from a longitudinal multimodal study.
 Through his quick learning and hard-work, he lead a first-author project that revealed accelerated cortical thinning within affective brain networks is associated with symptoms of irritability in youth (Jirsaraie et al., Neuropsychopharmacology 2019).
-He is currently working on a multi-site longitudinal study at the University of California Irvine, where he is continuing to build his skills and complete prerequisites for PhD programs in Computational Data Science.
+He is currently a PhD student in computational and data science at Washington University in St. Louis, where he is mentored by Deanna Barch and Aris Sotiras.